kevlarr/four-score/README.md

 Each game should accept two players, require unique names, allow for custom board sizes, verify correct input on every prompt, and oh - obviously each game must be able to calculate a winning move in any direction.

+And the "requirements" keep getting more lax each time...